brendan-bondurant/sweater_weather/README.md

    ```

 5. Obtain API keys:
    - You will need API keys for [MapQuest's Geocoding API](https://developer.mapquest.com/documentation/) and a [Weather API](https://www.weatherapi.com/signup.aspx) provider.
+A [Yelp fusion API key](https://docs.developer.yelp.com/docs/fusion-intro) is needed for the additional munchies controller

 6. Configure your API keys:
    - Run `$ EDITOR="code --wait" rails credentials:edit` and add it to the .yml file.
 Save the file and close it